 - Ferns have a lot of uses in the world.
 They are known to fertilize the air.
 They do that by absorbing the nitrogen from the air.
 Also, they can absorb heavy metals from the soil and air.
 They are very important for fighting pollution.

-- Most of the species of fern grow in shady, wet places, like a jungle.
-However, they can be found pretty much anywhere – they are very adaptable.
+- Most species of fern grow in shady, wet places, like a jungle.
+However, they can be found pretty much anywhere.
+They are very adaptable.

 - Some of the species are considered weeds.

-- There is a species of fern – called the bracken.
+- There is a species of fern called the bracken.
 This is the most poisonous type of fern known until now.
-It is said that it was consumed in Japan at some point.
-Anyway, it is now scientifically proven that it can cause cancer.
+It was presumably consumed in Japan at one time.
+In any case, it has now been scientifically confirmed to cause cancer.